samhedin/rustdoc-to-org/README.md

 ### The package

-There are two alternatives to install the package.
+There are two alternatives to install the package - with quelpa or manually.
 Please make an issue if either stops working, as rustdoc is currently changing rapidly.

 * With quelpa: `(quelpa '(rustdoc :fetcher github :repo "samhedin/rustdoc-to-org"))`
 * Manually